Brahimndaw/scores/README.md

 Step 3: Install Rails

-Install Rails − With Rubygems loaded, you can install all of Rails and its dependencies using the following command through the command line − C:\> gem install rails
+Install Rails − With Rubygems loaded, you can install all of Rails and its dependencies using the following command through the command line − gem install rails
 The above command may take some time to install all dependencies.
 Make sure you stay connected to the internet while installing gems dependencies.

-Code Example

-Show what the library does as concisely as possible, developers should be able to figure out how your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.

-Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain why the project exists.

-Installation

-Provide code examples and explanations of how to get the project.

-API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

-Tests

-Describe and show how to run the tests with code examples.

-Contributors

-Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

-License

-A short snippet describing the license (MIT, Apache, etc.)
+Step 4: Check Rails Version

+We now want to ensure that rails is installed on your computer.
+Use the following command to check the rails version. rails -v. if rails 5.0.0.1 appears this means that you have the latest version and should be ready to operate.

+If you wish to install Rails on Linux.
+Please follow the steps at http://blog.teamtreehouse.com/installing-rails-5-linux.
+Blog written by Ruby enthusiast Jay McGaven.

+#Accessing the app

+Now that we have Ruby and Ruby on Rails installed on your system.
+We can proceed to utilize the application.

+First you need to choose or create the folder that you wish to clone the project in.
+You can also fork the project onto your own repositories if you desire greater accessibility to the code.
+However for the purpose of this exercise we will use cloning as the example

+Once you have chosen what folder you want to copy the repository in will need to make a copy of the repository which can be accessed at my github link https://github.com/Brahimndaw/scores.
+You have the choice to either download the application or clone it.
+This can be done by clicking on the green button "clone or download" located to the left side of the page.

+Now that the folder has been created and that you have cloned or download it the repository.
+You need to access the folder that is is through your terminal. you can use the command line cd downloads/website if website is the folder you saved the repository in.

+#Launching the app

+Once you have accessed the app through your terminal.
+You can launch the application by typing "rails s" on your command line.
+You can access the Rails app through the local host port at http://localhost:3000/.
+Once there you can use the site and see the workings of it.
+One can access the MLB scores which is the point of this application at http://localhost:3000/.

+#test
+This application uses Jasmine unit testing and can be accessed by running the rake Jasmine command.
+Please check the Jasmine documentation for more information on how to utilize the testing framework to write better code at http://jasmine.github.io/.

+his application has been quickly and therefore with more time.
+I hope to have it up and running with real time data and information.

+Thanks,

+Made in collaboration with data obtained from ESPN.